Treatment must match Diagnosis

 If its your first time, ask the office to send you the activation link.

-Login from the link on the therapist info page.
+Login from the link on the ”information for therapists” page.

 Click a clients name to get their phone number to contact them.